vivrichards600/QATestingCaseKata/Load Tests/README.md

-# Run Load Tests
+# Load Tests

-Load testing test to load the home page and then add a new computer.
-Load test creates 20 virtual users every second for 60 seconds which will send 20 GET home page request and 20 POST Add computer requests each.
+Each load test creates 20 virtual users every second for 60 seconds

+* `LoadHomePage.yml` sends a GET request to the home page
+* `AddComputer.yml` sends a POST request to add a new computer

 ### About Artillery